 This negotiation of prefeminist, feminist and postfeminist television femininities is executed through a complex deployment of comedy tropes and references, not least of which is the confessional telling of the self.
-In her to-camera narration in Miranda, as in the chummy narrative of Is It Just Me?, Miranda and Miranda Hart deploy the tradition of confession as a means of constituting the self.
-As Skeggs argues, this is a classed process, available only to those with access to middle-class resources (2004:120-127): ‘self-narration was also strongly related to the construction of “character” and “personhood”, whereby only the bourgeoisie were seen to be capable of being individuals’ (Skeggs 2004:124).
-Miranda the sitcom character and Miranda Hart the celebrity are presented via self-consciously playful textual techniques, playing with language and foregrounding particular words or phrases.
+In the to-camera narration, and in the chummy first-person narrative of Is It Just Me?, Miranda and Miranda Hart deploy the tradition of confession as a means of constituting the self.
+As Skeggs argues, this is a classed process, available to those with access to middle-class resources (2004:120-127): ‘self-narration was also strongly related to the construction of “character” and “personhood”, whereby only the bourgeoisie were seen to be capable of being individuals’ (Skeggs 2004:124).
+Miranda the sitcom character and Miranda Hart the celebrity are presented via self-consciously playful textual performances, playing with language and foregrounding particular words or phrases.
 Skeggs examines textual strategies within contemporary feminist research; approaches which reflexively ‘de-centre the singular voice of the researcher by using a variety of literary techniques of dialogism’, arguing that this is another means of demonstrating cultural authority:

 Textual demonstration displays the cleverness of the writer, whilst also supposedly de-centering the author at the same time.
 This is not just a matter of the powerful claiming marginality.
 Rather it is about the powerful showing how well they understand power by playing with it.
 It is a matter of having your authority and eating it.
 (Skeggs 2004:131)

-The power of narrating the self in these de-centred times is manifold: by doing so one can reposition oneself as an emblematic figure while ostensibly disclaiming the privilege that made such a maneuver possible.
+The power of narrating the self in these de-centred times is manifold: by doing so one can reposition oneself as an emblematic figure while ostensibly disclaiming the privilege that made such a manoeuvre possible.

 This would seem to produce a damning critique of Miranda Hart’s success – that is not my intention.
 Rather I want to propose this as an explanation for her extraordinary success, not just with Miranda but also across the field of popular celebrity.
-Hart’s alignment with Bruce Forsyth places her at the pinnacle of the BBC’s current television stars, and may indicate the corporation’s perception of her as a possible panacea to be deployed against the negative press the corporation has received following recent scandals about mismanagement, institutional paedophilia and sexism.
+Hart’s alignment with Bruce Forsyth places her at the pinnacle of the BBC’s current television stars, and may indicate the corporation’s perception of her as a possible panacea to be deployed against the negative press they have received following recent scandals about mismanagement, institutional sexism and paedophilia.
 Skeggs argues that the reflexive narration of self in contemporary culture:

 offers a re-traditionalization of gender, class and sexual relations. … The logic of this experimental individualism (or the prosthetic self) for those who can tool themselves up is that disembedding, de-racination, de-gendering and de-classing is possible, even at a time when such classifications are becoming more acute for those at the extreme ends of the social scale.
+(2004:133)